-If left alone, all organisms will perish in their own waste.
-In the days of the horse and buggy, the mushroom industry provided a valuable way to dispose of a waste commodity.
-Today the industry supplies the same service for race tracks and boarding stables, who cannot simply throw the material away or pile it on unused land.
-Unfortunately, the mushroom business grew faster than the horse racing business, so their waste is now inadequate for our industry's needs and horse manure has become a costly ingredient.
-In addition, other materials that are more consistent coming to the farm are preferred to the inconsistencies associated with horse manure coming from different sources.
-Mushroom farms use tons of second grade hay grown on thousands of acres, which provides additional income for farmers whose land might otherwise be idle.
+mushroom industry supplies the same service for race tracks and boarding stables, who cannot simply throw the material away or pile it on unused land.
+Unfortunately, the mushroom business grew faster than the horse racing business, so their waste is now inadequate for our industries' needs and horse manure has become a costly ingredient.
+In addition, other materials that are more consistent incoming to the farm are preferred to the inconsistencies associated with horse manure coming from different sources.
+Mushroom farms use tons of second grade hay grown on thousands of acres.
+Which incidentally provides additional income for farmers whose land might otherwise be idle.